cmillar70/complexcar/README.md

 -sturdy
 -easily replaceabe battery

+# Timeline
+-november 2022: initial plan for wiring and coding -december 2022: prototype
+-february 2023: final plan for wiring and coding
+-May 2023: done

 ### Possible additions for after we're done
 -constant acceleration
 -looks cool
 -collects data and gives feedback

+## Materials
+-acrylic for laser cutting the body
+-wheels
+-4 small motors for the wheels
+-a dial
+-probably some other stuff

+### Budget
+less than $500

 ## Appearance
 8in x 4in x 2in, nothing practical yet, black knight colored